Spotlight on… Portfolio Management With Anthony Walters, Co-Portfolio Manager & Quant Analyst

 Could you give us a little background about yourself and how you came to be at Clever?

 I’ve spent my entire career in finance.
 From the age of 18 I was in credit lending with MBNA and I worked my way around the credit lending side of the industry until the subprime banking crisis and financial crash of 2008.
-So I am a product of industry.
+You might say that I am a product of the industry.

 Thankfully, I managed to move over to the investment side of the business almost 10 years ago.
 And that was when I started to study for more qualifications and make a real push to get into this side of the industry.
 I started as a paraplanner and ended up in a hybrid role, as a paraplanner and IFA at a chartered firm.

 I’d like to think that, through my experience, I can relate to some of the trials and tribulations that IFAs go through and help by working with them on solutions.

 I first came into Clever to provide [IFA] partner support, and a few months into my one-year contract they asked if I wanted to join permanently instead.
 So although it was almost by accident, I jumped at the opportunity because I always enjoyed the investment side of financial planning the most.
 What started out as a fixed-term contract has turned into nearly six years at Clever and really developed and grown for me in terms of my role and being a part of the growth of the business.

 What was it like to go from an IFA business that researched and selected funds to Clever where this is done by technology?
 How did you adapt to this new approach?

 It was a really fresh way of doing things because I’ve been exposed to a variety of methodologies in the investment space.
 I’ve seen passive fund picking and allocation.
 And I’ve seen active fund picking and allocation done on a panel basis, where a compliance network would give you their ‘best buy’ list, and you would choose from that list.
 I’ve seen and had experience with a variety of model portfolio propositions prior to joining Clever.